brinza888/Local-Chat/README.md

 # Local Chat v0.2.1
+Working releases you can find in master branch

+In Deveolpin-v1.0 only experimental commits
 - ## 1.
 Server
   - Chat's main unit
   - Server will resend messages from user to other joined users